Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 • 2011, 2012, 2013, 2014, 2015, 2016 - six victories in a row at the prestigious Mr. Olympia competition!

-Phil Heath's nutrition is scheduled for 7 meals a day, and the athlete is never behind schedule.
+Phil Heath's diet is scheduled for 7 meals a day, and the athlete never falls behind the schedule.

 • First.
-Sutra, in order to prevent catabolism, the athlete uses some supplements: glutamine, multivitamins, unsaturated fats, vitamin C, omega-3.
-A standard breakfast may consist of 250g of oatmeal, 10 egg whites and plenty of fluids.
+In the morning, in order to prevent catabolism, the athlete takes some supplements: glutamine, multivitamins, unsaturated fats, vitamin C, omega-3.
+A standard breakfast can consist of 250g of oatmeal, 10 egg whites and plenty of fluids.

 • Second.
-The weightlifter is not obsessed with counting BJU in the diet, but tries to consume the minimum amount of fatty foods.
+The weightlifter is not obsessed with counting fatty acids in the diet, but tries to eat a minimum amount of fatty foods.
 A man eats 300 g of lean chicken fillet, 300 g of boiled wild or brown rice, glutamine and drinks a lot of water.

 • Third (before training).
-Steak (300g) with energy-producing creatine + 300g baked potatoes + 150g boiled broccoli + BCAAs + glutamine + water.
-Immediately before the start of the workout, the athlete drinks an energy cocktail.
+Meat steak (300 g), which contains creatine, which is useful for energy production, + 300 g of baked potatoes + 150 g of boiled broccoli + BCAA + glutamine + water.
+Immediately before the start of training, the athlete drinks an energy shake.

 • Fourth.
 At the end of the training, Phil drinks a hearty carbohydrate-protein shake.
-It contains about 80 g of carbohydrates and 60 g of proteins.
+It contains about 80 g of carbohydrates and 60 g of protein.

 • Fifth.
-Turkey cutlets (300 g), the same amount of boiled rice, 150 g of asparagus broccoli, glutamine and plenty of water.
-Drinking always accompanies Hit, a bottle of water is always in his bag, because it is water that speeds up the metabolism and ensures the normal state of the muscles, their fullness.
+Turkey meat cutlets (300 g), the same amount of boiled rice, 150 g of broccoli, glutamine and a large amount of water.
+Drinking always accompanies Heath, a bottle of water is always in his bag, because it is water that speeds up metabolism and ensures the normal condition of the muscles and their fullness.

 • Sixth.
 250 g of baked fish, the same amount of any fresh vegetables, glutamine, water.
-As for desserts, the athlete practically does not use them.
-As a sweet, there can be berries or fruits, but not cakes and cookies.
+As for desserts, the athlete practically does not consume them.
+Sweets can include berries or fruits, but not cakes and cookies.

 • Seventh.
 Contrary to expectations, this is a quarter kilogram of steak, the same weight of vegetables, glutamine and drink.
 Only carbohydrates are missing here.

-In total, 450 g of proteins, 500 g of carbohydrates and about 60 g of fat come out.
+The total is 450 g of protein, 500 g of carbohydrates and about 60 g of fat.

 Phil Heath training